 - Reasonably priced.

-If you are looking for more of a “Full-on” real combo, then the Pit Boss better fits that description.
+If you are looking for a more “complete” combo, then the Pit Boss smoker grill combo is a good choice.

-The Pit Boss Flame Broiler system also allows you to achieve instant direct or indirect heat temperatures ranging from 180° to 500°F. This feature is simple to use, pull a lever, and the heat shield above the firepot opened up to allow direct flame grilling.
+The Pit Boss Flame Broiler system also allows you to achieve instant direct or indirect cooking and temperatures ranging from 180° to 500°F. This feature is simple to use, pull a lever, and the heat shield above the firepot opens up to allow direct flame grilling.

 With the digital control board and meat probes, you can easily monitor your food and keep an eye on the cooking progress.